redux-saga/redux-saga/README.md

 the `INCREMENT_ASYNC` action using `yield take(...)`.
 This is a *blocking call*, which means the Saga will not progress until it receives a matching action.

-Aboce, we used the form `take(INCREMENT_ASYNC)`, which means we're waiting for an action whose type is `INCREMENT_ASYNC`.
+Above, we used the form `take(INCREMENT_ASYNC)`, which means we're waiting for an action whose type is `INCREMENT_ASYNC`.
 Actually, the exact signature is `take(PATTERN)`, where pattern can be one of the following